 - The rest of the page:

-Contains information appropriate to the selected action in the top left of the navigation bar.
+Contains information appropriate to the selected action in the navigation bar.

 Note: The BigQuery web UI is still changing, and some of the page elements or text mentioned in this document might not match the current version of the tool.

 The left side of the page lists datasets that you can browse.
-Click the display menu icon next to a dataset to reveal the tables in that dataset.
+Click the icon next to a dataset or the dataset's name to reveal the tables in that dataset.
 If you have read access to a dataset, you have read access to all tables in that dataset.

-Clicking on a table will show a description of the table schema in the main section of the screen, and also populate the query box with a basic query for that table.
+Clicking on a table will show a description of the table schema in the main section of the screen.
+You can then click the Query Table button on the right side of the main view to populate the query box with a basic query for that table.
 You can modify the query by hand to specify fields or customize the query however you like; you are not limited to querying the currently selected table.

 All of your work is billed to a specific project.
+This project's name can be seen in the left navigation above the list of datasets.
 You can browse a list of projects that you have access to by selecting the display menu icon next to your project name on the left of the screen and clicking Switch to Project.
-The list of available datasets can change depending on which project you select, since you must have read access to a project to be able to run queries in that project.
+You can click on any of these projects to switch to billing your work to this new project.

-It is possible for another user to share a dataset with you but not add you as a user to the corresponding Google Developers Console project.
-If that happens, the dataset does not automatically appear in the projects list, and you need to manually add it using the Display Projects option.
+It is possible for another user to share a dataset with you but not add you as a user to the corresponding Google Cloud Platform Console project.
+If that happens, the dataset does not automatically appear in the projects list, and you need to manually add it using the Display Project option.

 To manually add a dataset: